Natasha, Pierre, and the Great Comet of 1812

 New Girl in Town

-'...a musical with book by George Abbott and music and lyrics by Bob Merrill based on Eugene O'Neill's 1921 gloomy play Anna Christie, about a prostitute who tries to live down her past.
-New Girl, unlike O'Neill's play, focuses on the jealousy of the character Marthy and on love’s ability to conquer all.
+'...a musical with book by George Abbott and music and lyrics by Bob Merrill based on Eugene O'Neill's 1921 gloomy play Anna Christie, about a prostitute who tries to live down her past. unlike O'Neill's play, focuses on the jealousy of the character Marthy and on love’s ability to conquer all.
 The musical ends far more hopefully than the earlier play."

 Next to Normal